 Beef “quality” grades (prime, choice, select, and standard) are supposed to compare the “eating experience.”
 The grade is based on fat content.
 The greater the quantity of intramuscular fat in the meat, the higher the grade.
 The higher the grade (more fat) the more tender the meat.
 (Fat is more tender than muscle!)
 But everyone knows that sometimes standard grades of beef (beef with low levels of visible fat) provide better eating experiences (they are more tender) than some prime grades of beef.
 So the current grading system is not perfect.
 Yet it's the measure the beef industry uses to sell beef to the consumer.
 Since this quality grading system is based on grain-fed fats (high Omega-6 and low Omega-3 Fatty Acids -- saturated fat), it promotes the wrong kind of fat, rather bland tasting meat, and meat tenderness as the most important aspects of meat.
 Alarmingly, it totally neglects the nutritional characteristics of the meat and the actual eating experience.

 Unfortunately, what the “industry sells” is what the consumer wants.
 Therefore industry wants the fattest grain-fed beef possible because Americans believe the beef with the most marbling and a close trim on the external fat is the best beef.
-Of course, a few consumers actually want healthy, nutritious food.
-But the vast majority really do not care.
+Of course, a few consumers actually want healthy, nutritious food, but the vast majority really do not care.
 The want cheap, most tender, and bland!

 The consumer's fascination with bright-white saturated fat (which develops when cattle are fed grain) started about a century ago and industry picked up on this consumer preference.
 The feedlot industry then evolved on the back of the grain feeding concept.
-Therefore for the past 65 years the modern grain-fed beef industry has been promoting fat as the reason why beef has good flavor, why it is juicy, and why it is tender.
-All the while it has been promoting fat the beef industry has had to fight a rearguard action because many “modern” health problems have been linked to eating beef.
+Therefore for the past 65 years the modern grain-fed beef industry has been promoting intramuscular fat as the reason why beef has good flavor, why it is juicy, and why it is tender.
+All the while it has been promoting intramuscular fat while close trimming the external fat the beef industry has had to fight a rearguard action because many “modern” health problems have been linked to eating beef.
 But it wasn't until just recently that scientists determined that it wasn't beef that caused the dramatic increase in health problems in the United States, but the feeding of grain in the production of all meat, poultry, dairy, and fish/shrimp products (plus the feeding of grain to people) that caused the dramatic reduction of Omega-3 fatty acids in the American diet.
 To this day the beef industry is still ignoring the grass-fed health conscience story.
 But the facts are overwhelming and in time the consumer will wake up and industry will change and provide the consumer with grass-fed meats.